xushijie/APIRepostiroy/open_apis/workflow_event_callback.md

 OSP will automatically launch a request to the callback, if the event is triggered.

 ## Recommended Callback Implementation
 It is advised that the callback method should be non-block.
-In the implementation, it pushes the event to a queue or publishes it to a message broker, e.g., Kafka or Rabbit-MQ, and then responses the client with 200 information, immediately after it receives an event.
+In the implementation, it respones 200 code back to OSP, once it receives a requets from OSP.
+Meanwhile, it pushes the event to a queue or publishes it to a message broker, e.g., Kafka or Rabbit-MQ, for event consumers.
 The advantage of this is to speed up event consumption and to alleviate OSP resource pressure.

-The callback method should also be a **idempotent**, as OSP might retry to push the same event repeatedly.
+The callback method should also be **idempotent**, as OSP might retry to push the same event repeatedly.
 The retry happens in the following cases:
 - OSP receives 5XX HTTP response code from a remote endpoint.
 - OSP gets a network exceptions, such as `ReadTimeoutException` and `WriteTimeoutException`.

 ## How to setup Callback with us
-To setup callback, contact our engineer and provide the form
+To setup callback, contact our engineers and provide the form

 |  Application Form   ||
 |:------------|:----------------------|